Chart Color Schemes

 East Side displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-East Side's dwelling structure, as per the latest Census evaluation, consisted of 64.2% houses and 35.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NT's 67.8% houses and 32.2% other dwellings.
-Home ownership in East Side was recorded at 20.6%, with mortgaged dwellings at 37.4% and rented ones at 42.0%.
-The median monthly mortgage repayment in the area was $1,742, lower than Non-Metro NT's average of $1,800.
-The median weekly rent figure for East Side was $393, higher than Non-Metro NT's $280.
-Nationally, East Side's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.
+East Side's dwellings, as per the latest Census evaluation, consisted of 64.2% houses and 35.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NT had 67.8% houses and 32.2% other dwellings.
+Home ownership in East Side was at 20.6%, with mortgaged dwellings at 37.4% and rented ones at 42.0%.
+The median monthly mortgage repayment in the area was $1,742, below Non-Metro NT's average of $1,800.
+The median weekly rent figure for East Side was recorded at $393, compared to Non-Metro NT's $280.
+Nationally, East Side's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing